STEAM

 - Support for modifications and user content

-- Integration with VR and support for various controllers
+- VR integration and support for various controllers

 - Regular sales and discounts

-- Steam Workshop to create and exchange modifications
+- Steam Workshop for creating and sharing mods

 - Safe and convenient payment methods

-Steam actively contributes to the development of the gaming community, offering users many opportunities for interaction.
-Social functions, such as chats, groups and forums, allow gamers to find like -minded people, discuss games and exchange experience.
-This creates a strong sense of belonging to the community and supports users' interest in the platform.
+Steam actively promotes the development of the gaming community, offering users many opportunities for interaction.
+Social features such as chats, groups, and forums allow gamers to find like-minded people, discuss games, and share experiences.
+This creates a strong sense of community and keeps users interested in the platform.

-The Streaming function in Steam, known as Steam BroadCasting, allows players to broadcast their game sessions in real time.
-This attracts spectators who can watch the game, communicate in a chat and support a streamer.
-Spectators are important for streaming, as they create an interactive community, providing feedback and support for a streamer.
-This, in turn, improves the quality of content and promotes the growth of the popularity of Streamer.
+Steam's streaming feature, known as Steam Broadcasting, allows players to broadcast their gaming sessions in real time.
+This attracts viewers who can watch the game, chat, and support the streamer.
+Viewers are important to streaming because they create an interactive community, providing feedback and support to the streamer.
+This, in turn, improves the quality of the content and helps the streamer grow in popularity.

-Ultimately, Steam continues to be a leader among digital platforms for games due to its wide functionality, ease of use and an active community.
-The platform is constantly developing, introducing new functions and improvements to meet the requirements of the modern gaming world.
-Thanks to this, Steam remains attractive and useful for both gamers and games developers.
+Ultimately, Steam remains the leader among digital gaming platforms due to its extensive functionality, ease of use, and active community.
+The platform is constantly evolving, introducing new features and improvements to meet the demands of the modern gaming world.
+This keeps Steam attractive and useful for both gamers and game developers.